Skip to content

 1. A Slow Cooker Isn’t Fast

 You can’t rely on a slow cooker when preparing a quick bite.
-On most occasions, the minimum time required to prepare most recipes is usually 3-4 hours, which means you cannot cook fast foods if your hunger cannot wait.
+On most occasions, the minimum time required to prepare most slow cooker recipes is usually 3-4 hours, which means you cannot cook fast foods if your hunger cannot wait.

 2. Slow Cookers Are Not Ideal for Every Recipe